Abstract

 This brief article provides a footnote on the configuration of an OpenBSD machine with two IPv4 addresses: 1.2.3.4/24 and 1.2.4.5/24.
-In this configuration, 1.2.3.4/24 is utilized as the machines address and an point for the tunnel, and 1.2.4.5/24 is forwarded to the remote machine within a dedicated routing domain.
+In this configuration, 1.2.3.4/24 is utilized as the machine’s address and a point for the tunnel, and 1.2.4.5/24 is forwarded to the remote machine within a dedicated routing domain.
 Furthermore, the machine in question has an IPv6 network aaaa:bbbb:cccc::/128.
 One address, aaaa:bbbb:cccc::eeee:ffff/64, is utilized inside the tunnel, while aaaa:bbbb:cccc::1/64 is used on the machine.

 Server settings